2024–25 Providence Friars men's basketball team

 The 2024–25 Providence Friars men's basketball team represented Providence College during the 2024–25 NCAA Division I men's basketball season.
-The team was led by 2nd-year head coach Kim English, and played their home games at Amica Mutual Pavilion in Providence, Rhode Island as a member of the Big East Conference.
+The team was led by second-year head coach Kim English, and played their home games at Amica Mutual Pavilion in Providence, Rhode Island as a member of the Big East Conference.
 This was the Friars' worst season since the 1984-85 season.

 Previous season

 The Friars finished the 2023–24 season 21–14, 10–10 in Big East play to finish in a tie for sixth place.
-As a No. 7 in the Big East tournament they defeated Georgetown in the first round and Creighton in the quarterfinals before losing to Marquette in the semifinals.
-They received automatic bid to the National Invitation Tournament as No. 4 seed in the Seton Hall bracket where they lost in the first round to Boston College.
+As a No. 7 seed in the Big East tournament, they defeated Georgetown in the first round and Creighton in the quarterfinals, before losing to Marquette in the semifinals.
+They received an automatic bid to the National Invitation Tournament as the No. 4 seed in the Seton Hall bracket, where they lost in the first round to Boston College.